 Do I need travel medical insurance for Vienna?

-Yes.
-Travel insurance is mandatory if you want a visa to visit Austria.
+Travel insurance is mandatory if you need a Schengen visa to visit Austria.

 Why buy travel medical insurance for Vienna?